Hubs-Foundation/hubs-docs/docs/spoke-user-interface.md

 On the left side of the assets panel are a list of sources:

 #### Elements
 Elements are the basic building blocks in Spoke.
-You'll find lights, media, spawn points, and every other tyoe of object here.
+You'll find lights, media, spawn points, and every other type of object here.

 #### My Assets
 Upload and search your own 3D models, images, videos, and audio.